 San Diego Drug Crime Attorney

 Charged with a drug crime?
 Contact a San Diego criminal defense attorney from our firm.
-At JD Law, attorney James N. Dicks is uniquely qualified to take on your case.
+At jD LAW, P.C., attorney James N. Dicks is uniquely qualified to take on your case.
 He is a California State Bar-certified criminal defense specialist, a former LAPD narcotics investigator, and a drug recognition expert with extensive experience.

 Once you have been arrested for a drug crime, you must act quickly.
 The sooner we get involved, the more options you will have.
 Call us at (760) 630-2000 immediately after your arrest.